Supercapacitor: Plant machinery

-Light-rails and trams
+Light rail

 Supercapacitors make it possible not only to reduce energy, but to replace overhead lines in historical city areas, so preserving the city's architectural heritage.
 This approach may allow many new light rail city lines to replace overhead wires that are too expensive to fully route.

 In 2003 Mannheim adopted a prototype light-rail vehicle (LRV) using the MITRAC Energy Saver system from Bombardier Transportation to store mechanical braking energy with a roof-mounted supercapacitor unit.
 It contains several units each made of 192 capacitors with 2700 F / 2.7 V interconnected in three parallel lines.
 This circuit results in a 518 V system with an energy content of 1.5 kWh.
 For acceleration when starting this "on-board-system" can provide the LRV with 600 kW and can drive the vehicle up to 1 km without overhead line supply, thus better integrating the LRV into the urban environment.
 Compared to conventional LRVs or Metro vehicles that return energy into the grid, onboard energy storage saves up to 30% and reduces peak grid demand by up to 50%.

 In 2009 supercapacitors enabled LRVs to operate in the historical city area of Heidelberg without overhead wires, thus preserving the city's architectural heritage.
 The SC equipment cost an additional €270,000 per vehicle, which was expected to be recovered over the first 15 years of operation.
 The supercapacitors are charged at stop-over stations when the vehicle is at a scheduled stop.
 In April 2011 German regional transport operator Rhein-Neckar, responsible for Heidelberg, ordered a further 11 units.

 In 2009, Alstom and RATP equipped a Citadis tram with an experimental energy recovery system called "STEEM".
 The system is fitted with 48 roof-mounted supercapacitors to store braking energy, which provides tramways with a high level of energy autonomy by enabling them to run without overhead power lines on parts of its route, recharging while traveling on powered stop-over stations.
-During the tests, which took place between the Porte d’Italie and Porte de Choisy stops on line T3 of the tramway network in Paris, the tramset used an average of approximately 16% less energy.
+During the tests, which took place between the Porte d'Italie and Porte de Choisy stops on line T3 of the tramway network in Paris, the tramset used an average of approximately 16% less energy.

 In 2012 tram operator Geneva Public Transport began tests of an LRV equipped with a prototype roof-mounted supercapacitor unit to recover braking energy.

 Siemens is delivering supercapacitor-enhanced light-rail transport systems that include mobile storage.

 Hong Kong's South Island metro line is to be equipped with two 2 MW energy storage units that are expected to reduce energy consumption by 10%.